 I was handing her back before I can even remember really looking at her.
 The obstetrician and the midwife were reassuring me:

-"We'll just take her and have a good look"
+"She's just a bit quiet""We'll just take her and have a good look"

 "We'll get her going"